Newport High School (Bellevue, Washington): History

-Student demonstration
+2021 student demonstration

-On November 19, 2021, at 10:50 AM, a student-led protest involving hundreds of students unfolded over the school administration's perceived failure to respond to a physical abuse/sexual harassment allegation.
-No students or staff members were physically injured.
+On November 19, 2021, at 10:50 a.m., a walkout protest involving hundreds of students unfolded over the school administration's perceived failure to respond to a sexual harassment allegation.
 Due to the "substantial" disruption to the education process, which the district considered far exceeding the parameters of its policies concerning the freedom of assembly, the school administration ordered a school-wide lockdown, and law enforcement were called to the site.
-Multiple student leaders involved with the demonstration were temporarily expelled.
+Multiple student leaders involved with the demonstration were suspended.
+No injuries were reported.

+Bellevue School District interim superintendent Art Jarvis said in a statement, "There is no tolerance for sexual assault or sexual harassment in the policies or practices of the Bellevue school system."
+Jarvis reiterated that the school district cannot disclose any private information about student disputes and "will continue to investigate any charges or allegation."
+The statement further condemned drawing premature conclusions without due process.

 Demographics

 In the 2017–18 school year, the total student enrollment was 1,772.
 The demographics are: 1% Black/African American, 6% Hispanic, 8% Multi-Ethnic, 48% Asian and 36% White.
 35% of students speak a first language other than English.
 6% of students receive ELL service, and 13% of students qualify for free/reduced lunch.